BOLD: Boolean Logic Deep Learning: Proposed Method

 \begin{definition} The magnitude of a variable $x$, denoted $|x|$, is defined as its usual absolute value if $x \in \Nb$.
 And for $x \in \Lb$: $|x| = 0$ if $x = 0$, and $|x| = 1$ otherwise. \end{definition} \begin{definition}[Mixed-type logic] For $\Lm$ a logic connective of $\Lb$ and variables $a$, $b$, operation $c = \Lm(a, b)$ is defined such that $|c| = |a||b|$ and $c_{\logic} = \Lm(a_{\logic}, b_{\logic})$. \end{definition} Using \cref{def:MixedLogic}, neuron formulation \cref{eq:Preactivation} directly applies to the mixed Boolean-real neurons.

-\paragraph{Forward Activation.} It is clear that there can be only a unique family of binary activation functions that is the threshold one.
-Let $\tau$ be a scalar, which can be fixed or learned, the forward Boolean activation is given as follows: $y = \True$ if $s \geq \tau$ and $y = \False$ if $s < \tau$ where $s$ is the preactivation.
+\paragraph{Forward Activation.} It is clear that there can only be one unique family of binary activation functions, which is the threshold function.
+Let $\tau$ be a scalar, which can be fixed or learned, the forward Boolean activation is given as: $y = \True$ if $s \geq \tau$ and $y = \False$ otherwise where $s$ is the preactivation.
+The backpropagation throughout this activation will be described in \cref{app:scaling_activation}.